-Psoriasis is a long-term condition that affects up to 7.5 million people in the United States.
-Doctors do not fully understand what causes this skin condition, but they believe it may be due to a problem with the immune system.
+Psoriasis is a long-term condition that affects over 8 million people in the United States.
+Doctors do not fully understand what causes this skin condition, but they believe it may arise from an immune system issue.

 Plaque psoriasis can occur on almost any part of the body, including the feet.
-This type of psoriasis causes red, dry patches of skin known as plaques.
+This type causes dry patches of skin known as plaques.

 These plaques are usually covered in silvery scales and can be itchy and sore.
 In more severe psoriasis, plaques may also crack open and bleed.

-People with palmoplantar pustulosis psoriasis typically notice many tiny, pus-filled blisters on their feet, hands, or both.
-Despite their appearance, these blisters are not infectious or contagious.
+People with palmoplantar pustular psoriasis typically notice many tiny, pus-filled blisters on their feet, hands, or both.
+Despite their appearance, these blisters cannot be spread to other people.

-Erythrodermic psoriasis can be very serious and requires immediate medical attention.
+Erythrodermic psoriasis is serious and requires immediate medical attention.

 Psoriasis develops when the body replaces skin cells too fast.
-Doctors do not fully understand what causes this skin condition, but they believe it to be an autoimmune disease.
-This means that the body’s immune system attacks healthy tissue, such as skin cells, by mistake.
+Doctors do not fully understand what causes this skin condition, but they believe it is an autoimmune disease.
+This means the body’s immune system

 A person’s genes may play a role in the development of psoriasis, and it may run in families.
-People who have other autoimmune diseases are also more likely to develop psoriasis.
+People with other autoimmune diseases are also more likely to develop the condition.

 - a recent injury to the skin, such as a cut, insect bite, or sunburn